PatEvans/DiscountsForBooks/README.md

 # DiscountsForBooks

 Calculates Discounts for a list of books.
-Books are presented as comand line args to the program in the form:
+Books are presented as command line args to the program in the form:

 "Title,Year,Price"